pvega62/software/raw-md-files/stripe-api/Stripe-API-Documentation-Sample.md

 | Name | Type | Description |
 |------|------|-------------|
 | `id` | string |**(Required)** The ID of the charge to retrieve. |

-## Author's note
-This document is meant to provide a sampling of the Stripe API documentation as I would write it as a Stripe technical writer.
-It includes commonly used API endpoints, examples on how to make calls to the API, the parameters to attach to them and the expected responses.

-The API documentation isn't exhaustive and I would not recommend using it to build a functional application.
-(Unless you can, in which case, let me know so I can take all the credit.)

-This document was created using the Stripe API collection from April 2024 in the Postman application.
-Please visit the [Official Stripe API documentation](https://stripe.com/docs/api) for the most up-to-date branches and pertaining documentation.